as-ideas/oil/README.md

 # oil.js - Open Source Opt-In Layer

+# Project state

+__We very much regret that we, the previous OIL development team, are no longer able to support the OIL project with immediate effect.
+It will not be developed any further by us and we will not provide any bugfixes or security patches from now on.
+As an open source project it will remain available.
+If you want to take over the project as a maintainer, please contact oil-support@asideas.de.__
+---

 [oil.js](https://www.oiljs.org) is a lightweight consent manager and cookie banner.
 It is optimized for low latency and performance.
 It aims to be easy to customize, simple and user-friendly.
 It supports the IAB framework to forward the consent to ad providers.

 [![Latest Release](https://img.shields.io/github/release/as-ideas/oil.svg)](https://oil.axelspringer.com/release/)